TheFlyingDutchman77/VoiceRecog/README.md

-This repository is a Voice Recognition program to control your aircraft in MSFS (either 2020 or 2024).
+This repository is a Voice Recognition program to control your aircraft in MSFS (either 2020 or 2024). <br>

 The voice commands are defined using a text file voice_commands.yml.
 A couple of examples are given in there: